01 Aug 4 Reasons I Love Lesbian Books Even Though I’m A “Supposedly” Straight Woman

 4. Exposure To All Love Creates Love

 We naturally fear those things we do not understand or are unfamiliar with.
 Even today with so many people feeling free enough to be themselves, the powers that be are fighting back to keep things as status quo.
-Many place their behavior based on their belief systems whether religious or societal, yet anyone whose truly had to deal with people or things they once feared come to realize that they have the same hopes, fears and dreams as they do and they aren’t so different after all.
+Many place their behavior based on their belief systems whether religious or societal, yet anyone who truly had to deal with people or things they once feared come to realize that they have the same hopes, fears and dreams as they do and they aren’t so different after all.
 The more types of humans we encounter and learn about, the more humane we become.

 I fundamentally believe, if more of us would open up ourselves to stories that aren’t necessarily our own, there would be more love in the world and definitely more books featuring all types of love written by the best writers, which can only be a positive step towards tolerance and understanding.